At Sochi Games, Putin evokes spirit of 1980

 The contrast between Los Angeles and Moscow was striking.

-"I went from the command and control of a Moscow Games which was a fantastic Games, brilliantly well organised, there were more world records in that Games than any Games before," said Sebastian Coe, who won gold in the 1,500 metres and silver in the 800 metres in both 1980 and 1984.
+"I went from the command and control of a Moscow Games which was a fantastic Games, brilliantly well organised, there were more world records in that Games than any Games before," said Sebastian Coe, who won gold in the 1,500 meters and silver in the 800 meters in both 1980 and 1984.

 "But then four years later, there was an opening ceremony with 84 white grand pianos, Liberace lookalikes and Leonard Bernstein conducting the New York Philharmonic and rocketman taking off from the finishing straight."